Karthik-1221/DMVC-Framework-Notes/README.md

 ## Deployment and Best Practices

 DMVCFramework supports deployment as standalone applications, Windows services, Linux daemons, Apache modules, IIS ISAPI extensions, and desktop-hosted applications.[2]
-A solid deployment setup should pair secure configuration, structured logging, tested middleware, and environment-based settings such as dotEnv support.[1][2]
+A good production setup should combine secure configuration, validation, structured logging, tested middleware, and clear environment-based settings.[1][2]

 ### Best practices

 - Keep controllers focused on HTTP concerns.
-- Put business logic into services or repositories.[1]
+- Move business logic into services or repositories.[1]
-- Use JWT and TLS-enabled deployment for secure APIs.[2]
+- Use JWT and TLS-enabled deployment for security.[2]
-- Centralize configuration with environment files where possible.[1][2]
+- Organize code so refactoring is easy as the application grows.[3]
-- Add logging, validation, and testing before production release.[2]
+- Use formatting and shortcuts consistently to improve daily development flow.[3]

 ```pascal
 SetEnvironmentVariable('DMVC_ENV', 'production');